This financial support information is for prospective undergraduate students with Home fee status (2027 entry).

 We also offer a top-up bursary of £1,800 a year to Christ's undergraduate students from Northern Ireland who are eligible for a Cambridge Bursary, that is students with Home fee status and a residual household income under £62,215.

-The Christ's Northern Ireland top-up bursary aims to address the difference between the maximum maintenance loan available via Student Finance Northern Ireland and the amount that students from England are eligible for, in order to ensure that our Cambridge Bursary-eligible undergraduates from Northern Ireland are not discadvantaged during their time in the Christ's community.
+The Christ's Northern Ireland top-up bursary aims to address the difference between the maximum maintenance loan available via Student Finance Northern Ireland and the amount that students from England are eligible for, in order to ensure that our Cambridge Bursary-eligible undergraduates from Northern Ireland are not disadvantaged during their time in the Christ's community.

 Other sources of financial support for UK Home students